apocarteres/permutations-in-c/README.md

 Simple permutaion puzle is defined like:

 - Given integer N which is greater than zero
-- Given three numbers A,B,C which are in range [>0 and <10]
+- Given three numbers A,B,C each in range [>0 and <10]

-The task is to find out how many possible ways to express given N with sum of A,B and C and print out these valid permutations.
+The task is to find out how many possible ways to express given N with sum of A,B and C and print out these permutations.

 Examples: